Bukola Saraki: Early career

-Saraki worked as a medical officer at Rush Green Hospital, Essex, from 1988 to 1989.
-He was a director of Société Générale Bank (Nig) Ltd from 1990 to 2000.
-In 2000, President Olusegun Obasanjo appointed Saraki as Special Assistant to the President on Budget.
+Saraki worked as a medical officer at the Rush Green Hospital, Essex, from 1988 to 1989.
+He was a director of Société Générale Bank (Nigeria) Ltd from 1990 to 2000.
+In 2000, President Olusegun Obasanjo appointed Saraki as Special Assistant on Budget.

 Governor of Kwara State

 In 2003, Bukola Saraki ran for Governor of Kwara State on the platform of the People's Democratic Party (PDP) defeating the incumbent Governor Muhammed Lawal of the defunct All Nigeria Peoples Party (ANPP).
 On 29 May 2003, he was sworn into office and was re-elected in 2007.

 As governor of Kwara, Saraki led reforms in agriculture, infrastructure, health, education, power generation and environment policy.
 One of his major achievements was inviting displaced white farmers from Zimbabwe to Kwara State and offering them an opportunity to farm.
 This led to the establishment of Shonga Farms programme, which is now being replicated across Nigeria.
 He was also appointed as the chairman of the Nigeria Governors' forum.

 Under Saraki, Kwara became the first state to complete the Nigeria Independent Power Project.
-In collaboration with the Power Holding Company of Nigeria, Saraki re-energised the Ganmo Power Station at Ilorin, and connected over 3750 rural communities to the national grid through the development and installation of 725 transformers and 7 substations.
+In collaboration with the Power Holding Company of Nigeria, Saraki re-energised the Ganmo Power Station at Ilorin, and connected over 3,750 rural communities to the national grid, through the development and installation of 725 transformers and 7 substations.
 Kwara also completed 4 electrification projects which meant power became stable 18–22 hours a day.
 90% of people living in Kwara have access to electricity, compared to a national average in Nigeria of 30%.

 In 2007, Saraki became Chairman of the Nigeria Governors Forum.
 As chairman, Saraki increased his national influence and he led efforts for a more reformed and unified relationship with other states governors.
 The Forum also developed better and more extensive polio immunisation in Nigeria.
 Signing a number of Memoranda of Understanding (MOUs), with a number of international organizations including the Bill & Melinda Gates Foundation, World Bank, DFID, GAVI, UNICEF, UNDP.